MostAwesomeDude/brismu/3-Rel.md

     ------------------------------ (poi-intro)
     ro da poi ke'a brode zo'u bu'a

-Technically, untyped regular logic may not be sensical; practical utterances will put types on every quantifier.
+Technically, untyped coherent logic may not be sensical; practical utterances will put types on every quantifier.
 But it is far easier to define our axioms on `{du}` and other polymorphic relations this way.